earth-andrew/MIDAS-Senegal/README.md

 Override_Core_MIDAS_Code: Scripts in this directory will override versions with the same name stored in the Core_MIDAS_Code directory; this is set up to allow testing of alternative structures without committing them to core code

-This release also includes analysis scripts used in developing the calibration, parsing MIDAS outputs, and developing figures, included in the 'Data Analysis Scripts' directory